Jeremiah Chapter 2 Continued

 You can wash all you want to on the outside, but it will not make you acceptable unto God.
 The cleanliness that God appreciates, is the inward cleanliness which comes from being washed in the blood of the Lamb.

-Verses 23-25: Having turned from God, their deep desire for something beyond themselves had left them helpless before the temptation of idolatry, pursuing false gods with the same mindless and careless abandon as animals in heat.
+Verses 23-25: Having turned from God, their deep desire for something beyond themselves had left them helpless before the temptation of idolatry, pursuing false gods with the same mindless and careless abandonment as animals in heat.

 Jeremiah 2:23 “How canst thou say, I am not polluted, I have not gone after Baalim? see thy way in the valley, know what thou hast done: [thou art] a swift dromedary traversing her ways;”